10 Classic, Timeless Baby Names For Boys And Girls

 Fashions in baby names change all the time.

-For example, in 2011 the babynames top 100 in the UK clearly showed the influence of the Twilight books and film franchise, with Bella a new entry in the list and Jacob moving 21 places up the listings to be the 7th most popular boy's name.
+For example, when the Twilight books were popular, the babynames top 100 in the UK clearly showed the influence of the books and film franchise, with Bella a new entry in the list and Jacob moving 21 places up the listings to be the 7th most popular boy's name.